-Failure to manage our distribution channel relationships could impede our future growth strategy, we must manage the potential conflicts that may arise with our direct sales efforts.
+Failure to manage our distribution channel relationships could impede our future growth

+The future growth of our business will depend in large part on our ability to manage our relationships with current and future distributors and sales representatives, develop additional channels for the distribution and sale of our products and manage these relationships.
+As we execute our indirect sales strategy, we must manage the potential conflicts that may arise with our direct sales efforts.
 For example, conflicts with a distributor may arise when a customer begins purchasing directly from us rather than through the distributor.
 The inability to successfully execute or manage a multi-channel sales strategy could impede our future growth.
 In addition, relationships with our distributors often involve the use of price protection and inventory return rights.
 This often requires a significant amount of sales management's time and system resources to manage properly.